 Emma Gresson, University of Oklahoma Women

-Emma Gresson just finished her third season at the University of Oklahoma.
-Prior to moving to Oklahoma, she spent a year working with the Orlando Area Rowing Society (OARS) junior girls and masters mens programs.
+Emma Gresson just finished her third season at University of Oklahoma.
+Prior to moving to Oklahoma, she spent a year work with the Orlando Area Rowing Society (OARS) junior girls and masters mens programs.
 After rowing in high school in New Zealand, Emma moved to the States to row for the University of Central Florida.

 James Harding, Lehigh Freshman